Pseudonim658/MRJ-V2/README.md

 - ESP32 Arduino Core

 Thanks to the open-source community and everyone contributing to ESP32 development.
+## ⚠️ Security & Responsible Use Warning

+«IMPORTANT: MRJ FW V2 includes wireless and network security-related features intended for authorized security testing, research, education, and diagnostics only.»

+Use this firmware only on devices, networks, and wireless environments that you own or have explicit permission to test.

+Do not use MRJ FW V2 to:

+- Disrupt or interfere with networks or devices without authorization.
+- Disconnect or deny service to other users.
+- Access systems or networks without permission.
+- Capture, modify, or interfere with communications belonging to others.

+The developer is not responsible for misuse, damage, service disruption, or unauthorized activity resulting from this software.

+By using MRJ FW V2, you agree to use it responsibly and comply with all applicable laws and regulations.
+## ⚠️ Experimental Feature Warning

+Some features included in MRJ FW V2 are experimental and have not been fully tested or verified on all supported hardware.

+Results may vary depending on:

+- ESP32 board
+- Connected modules
+- Display configuration
+- Firmware configuration
+- Hardware wiring

+Use experimental features at your own risk.
+Always test on hardware and networks that you own or have explicit permission to test.

+If you encounter a problem, please open an Issue and include the hardware configuration, firmware version, and relevant logs.
 <div align="center">

 **⚡ MRJ FW V2** — One firmware platform for multiple ESP32 displays.